 Conclusion

-My experience with NasalFresh MD was mixed.
-I liked the design, the portability, and the convenience of the saline packets and extra nose pillows.
-But in terms of actual performance, it didn’t give me the level of relief I expected.
-The flow was inconsistent, the nose pillows felt loose, and I often had to adjust my angle just to get the rinse to pass through properly.
+My experience with NasalFresh MD was great.
+I liked the design, the portability, and the convenience of the saline packets and extra nose pillow.
+In terms of actual performance, it gave me the level of relief I expected.
+The flow was consistent and the nose pillows tight.